Find schools

 Kennesaw State University offers an online master of science in civil engineering with a concentration in environmental engineering and water resources.
 The online MS in civil engineering at KSU is designed to help engineers already working in the field advance their professional careers.

-At KSU, there is a thesis and non-thesis options for the online MS in engineering.
+At KSU, there are thesis and non-thesis options for the online MS in engineering.
 The thesis option requires students to take a minimum of 24 credits of coursework, and six credits for the research thesis, for a total of 30 credits.
 The non-thesis option requires a minimum of 30 credits of coursework and includes three core courses, a four-course concentration, and three courses in another concentration.

 There is no residency requirement to apply to the online MS of civil engineering, but some online courses designated as 95 percent online may require one visit to campus per semester for orientations or exams.
 Prospective students can apply for fall, spring, or summer admission.